ec-jrc/lisflood-code/docs/3_step2_preparing-setting-file/index.md

 For instance, using the inflow hydrograph option requires an input map and time series, which have to be specified in the settings file.
 If you want to report discharge maps at each time step, you will first have to specify the writing path and desired file name.

-The [refernce xml settings file](https://github.com/ec-jrc/lisflood-code/blob/master/src/lisfloodSettings_reference.xml) includes definitions for most of the optional output maps and time series.
+The [reference xml settings file](https://github.com/ec-jrc/lisflood-code/blob/master/src/lisfloodSettings_reference.xml) includes definitions for most of the optional output maps and time series.
 The use of the *output* options is described in detail in [a dedicated section](../5_annex_output-files/index.md).

 Within the 'lfoptions' element of the settings file, each option is defined using a 'setoption' element, which has the attributes 'name' and 'choice' (i.e. the actual value).
 For example: